ansible-collections/ansible-consul/README.md

 - Default Linux value: `/var/consul`
 - Default Windows value: `C:\ProgramData\consul\data`

+### `consul_configure_syslogd`

+- Enable configuration of rsyslogd or syslog-ng on Linux.
+If disabled, Consul will still log to syslog if `consul_syslog_enable` is true, but the syslog daemon won't be configured to write Consul logs to their own logfile.
+  - Override with `CONSUL_CONFIGURE_SYSLOGD` environment variable
+- Default Linux value: *true*

 ### `consul_log_path`

 - Log path for use in rsyslogd configuration on Linux.
+Ignored if `consul_configure_syslogd` is false.
 - Default Linux value: `/var/log/consul`
   - Override with `CONSUL_LOG_PATH` environment variable
 - Default Windows value: `C:\ProgramData\consul\log`

 ### `consul_log_file`

 - Log file for use in rsyslogd configuration on Linux.
+Ignored if `consul_configure_syslogd` is false.
   - Override with `CONSUL_LOG_FILE` environment variable
 - Default Linux value: `consul.log`